U.S. Crude Prices Fall as Another Storm Approaches

-LONDON – Oil prices were mixed Friday as investors waited to see the potential impact of Tropical Storm Nate on U.S. Gulf Coast oil infrastructure.
+Oil prices were lower Friday as investors braced for Tropical Storm Nate, anticipating the storm would cause refiners on U.S. Gulf Coast to slow down.

 Continue Reading Below